BrianDShep/sample-test-plans/README.md

 # sample-test-plans
-Sample test plans you can use to get started with ScrimmageQA
+These are some example test plans with scenarios to get you started writing your own test plans.

+You can also learn more by reading the [ScrimmageQA Documentation](https://scrimmageqa.com/documentation/testplans/test-plan-files).